jupihes/presentation/presentation.rst

 ----------------------------------

 These are my thoughts and notes for GM Digital position.
-Notes are
+Overview try to cover parts on

+- Global trend of digitalization

+- Iran

+- Irancell

 .. contents::